 Migraines and Headaches on the Pain Scale

-Headaches can be a sharp, throbbing or dull pain, and develop suddenly or gradually over time.
-Migraines, tension, or sinus headaches are more painful and can include additional symptoms like nausea and fatigue.
+Symptoms of Headaches can be a sharp, throbbing or dull pain, and develop suddenly or gradually over time.
+Migraines, tension, or sinus headaches are more painful than typical headaches and can include additional symptoms like nausea and fatigue.

 Migraine headaches pound or throb, and affect the entire head or shift from side to side.
 Headache symptoms can include light, noise, or odor sensitivity, blurred vision, nausea, loss of appetite, vomiting, paleness, fatigue, dizzines, and warm or cold sensations.